Things to Do in Corralejo

-Season: All‑season Days: Tuesday and Saturday Duration: 5 hours Take the opportunity to visit the fascinating Lanzarote during your holiday in Fuerteventura.
+Season: All‑season Days: Thursday Duration: 5 hours Take the opportunity to visit the fascinating Lanzarote during your holiday in Fuerteventura.
 This combination of boat and bus tour is packed with mesmerizing experiences.
 Discover the hidden treasures…explore

 Season: All‑season Days: Daily Duration: 7 hours Driving through the mountains of Fuerteventura in a caravan with several jeeps has something truly adventurous.
 And the Defenders are more comfortable than you would expect.
 With your jeep you…explore